akanadocs/docs-test/ag/pm_registry/subscriptions.md

 The following example illustrates replicating to the Systinet Registry.

-1. Logon to Systinet Registry with an administrator account.
+1. Log on to Systinet Registry with an administrator account.
 2. Create Replication:
   * **Master tab**
   Enter the Policy Manager administrator account.